PiSchool/translated-llms-for-mt/README.md

 ### PEFT
 Experiments with LoRA on FlanT5 and BLOOM (read Additional data paragraph first!).
-There are two pipelines for the PEFT part of the challenge: one for fine-tuning and one for testing the fine-tuned models.
+There are two pipelines for the PEFT part of the challenge: one for fine-tuning and testing and one just for testing a fine-tuned models.
-To run the pipelines on all the datasets, using for examlpe FlanT5-small, modify the sweeper inputs of ```./configs/ft_config``` like this:
+To run the pipelines on all the datasets, using for examlpe FlanT5-small, modify the sweeper inputs of ```./configs/ft_config.yaml``` like this (the pipelines works just on Translated datasets, since we are not going to fine-tune of Flores dataset anymore):
 ```
 defaults:
   - datasets: ???